Top brokers Aussies use to invest in stocks and ETFs

 Top Australian brokers for ETF investors

 With ETFs continuing to grow in popularity, especially among new investors or those seeking diversification, we also felt it was important to highlight the most popular brokers for ETF investing.
 As shown in the chart below, CMC came out on top, followed by Pearler, with CommSec in third place.
-Notably, for the first time, the rankings for the top ETF brokers and the most popular brokers (overall) are in the same order, with the key difference being that Pearler and CMC are closer in the rankings as Sharesight users’ preferred broker for ETF investing.
+Notably, Vanguard Personal Investor (VPI) has entered the rankings for the first time, taking 6th place ahead of nabtrade.

 With CMC being Sharesight users’ preferred broker overall, it makes sense that the broker also topped the list of investors’ favourite brokers for investing in ETFs.

-It’s also not hard to see why Pearler was a close second, considering the platform’s focus on long-term investing, with ETF investing being a key strategy for many long-term investors.
+It’s also not hard to see why Pearler came second, considering the platform’s focus on long-term investing, with ETF investing being a key strategy for many long-term investors.

 “ETF investing has always been the foundation of the Pearler community’s investing habits,” says Nicolaides.